howardm/ChestRadOctopressBlog/README.md

 This repository contains relevant source (folder) and other files for the [Chest Radiologists Collaborative](http://chestradiologists.org) web site.

+Update: February 24, 2016.
+The site is now powered by [Hugo] (http://http://gohugo.io)

 It is built with [Octopress 2.0] (http://octopress.org).

 (The proper designation for the configuration YML file in Octopress is "_config.yml")